 Cognitive Dissonance: Type hinting and linting in Python

 At work, the adoption of python 3 was finally moving at warp speed - the end of its support might have had something to do with it.
 As a result, there was a lot of code to migrate over.
 One of the things I did during this migration was add type hinting as well as linter checks to the codebase.
 And I... was not... ready for that!
-When I first read about type hinting I thought it would be a neat thing to help people new to the language and existing users navigate through code. ...
-Read more
+When I first read about type hinting I thought it would be a neat thing to help people new to the language and existing users navigate through code.
+After all, the language wasn’t becoming statically typed.
+I figured the hints were, as its name suggested, slight indications.
+However, combined with static analysis tools, they can actually help you identify bugs and other issues in your code, and I’m all in for that. ...

 Encoding in Python 2 and 3

 In this post I an encoding behavior in python 2 and their differences in python 3 If you’re still using python 2, which many folks are, you may run into encoding issues when processing data.
-Let’s say we have a file called translations.txt that contains translations between English and Mandarin (from the Oxford dictionary): "The book has 500 pages of text.","这本书正文有500页。" "I'll send you a text as soon as I have any news. ...
-Read more
+Let’s say we have a file called translations.txt that contains translations between English and Mandarin (from the Oxford dictionary): "The book has 500 pages of text.","这本书正文有500页。" "I'll send you a text as soon as I have any news.","我一得到任何消息,就立刻给你发短信。" Now, say we try to read the file in python 2: ...

 Property Based Testing: Describing expected behaviour in terms of properties